azmul/computereducation/README.md

-## You will know all important topic in computer science.
+## You will know all important topics in computer science.
 <br/>
 https://azmul.github.io/computereducation/